 - Less skipping with a steady ink flow

-• Quicker writing with less hand fatigue
+- Quicker handwriting with less fatigue

 - Wider range of colors with gel inks

 - Clearer line

 Ballpoint pens vs rollerball pens, you need not understand the mechanics.
 You only need to find the one of your choice according to your wish.

-We need to consider different ink viscosity rates when comparing the two pens.
-Viscosity the general rate of flow of a liquid.
+We need to consider viscosity rates when comparing the two pens.
+Viscosity the rate of flow of a liquid.
 Rollerball pens have a water-based ink, thinner with a lower viscosity.

-Part’s Of The Ballpoints
+Part’s Of The Ballpoint

 - Stick pen; Cap, grip, barrel, ball, socket, ink chamber.

-• The retractable ballpoint pen; Thrust device, thrust tube, barrel, ink chamber, spring, tip, clip
+- Retractable ballpoint pen; Thrust device, thrust tube, barrel, ink chamber, spring, tip, clip